Heat Exchanger (TL)

 .

-The Prandlt numbers must be greater than zero and increase monotonically from left to right.
+The Prandtl numbers must be greater than zero and increase monotonically from left to right.
 They can span across laminar, transient, and turbulent zones.
 The size of the vector must equal the number of columns in the Nusselt number table parameter.
 If the table has m rows and n columns, the Prandtl number vector must be n elements long.

 Dependencies

-parameterization setting of Tabulated data - Nusselt
+model to Tabulated data - Nusselt number vs. Reynolds

-number vs. Reynolds number & Prandtl number
+number and Prandtl number

 .